 What to Expect at an Immigration Individual Hearing?

-If you want to be prepared, you should know what happens at an individual hearing in immigration court during the removal proceedings.
+To prepare, you should know what happens at an individual hearing in immigration court during the removal proceedings.

 - At the start, the immigration judge introduces themselves and outlines the purpose of the proceedings.
 The judge may also indicate the type of relief you seek.
 For example, asylum, cancellation of removal, or adjustment of status.